CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

      cd  Cloud-Native-Application/labfiles/src/ContosoTraders.Ui.Website/src/pages/home/components/hero

      ```
-1. Once you are in the correct directly, run the below command to make open **Corousel.js** file to make some text change in homepage of your web application.
+1. Once you are in the correct directory, run the below command to make open **Corousel.js** file to make some text change in homepage of your web application.

      ```bash
      vim Corousel.js